The secret behind a successful loyalty program is personalization based on authentic experiences.

 Clothing retailer Gap took its rewards program in the UK, Italy and France to a new level (and a new device).
 By creating a loyalty app, Gap+, specifically for their rewards members, the store curates a personalized shopping experience available anytime in the pocket of a shopper.

-Beginning the experience on website, Gap features authentic micro-influencer content on the homepage.
-From there, it invites visitors to become members — and then access exclusive benefits across the mobile app.
+Beginning the experience on the website, Gap features authentic micro-influencer content on the homepage.
+From there, it invites visitors to become members—and then access exclusive benefits across the mobile app.

 By first inspiring shoppers with an interactive, authentic Stackla-powered lookbook gallery, Gap makes the first move in nurturing a customer into a shopping experience.